Headstone Manufacturing Process

 Once the stencil has been applied, the engraving (also known as carving) is done in a special sandblasting room.
-In this room, workers use a high-pressure air hose to trace the stencil into the granite headstones.
-Once a stencil is carved a headstone, the engravers fill in the crevasses with black in so that the lettering stands out on the granite headstones.
-The uncut portion of the stencil is then removed, and the granite headstones, is ready to be shipped.
+In this room, workers use a high-pressure air hose to trace the design from the stencil into the granite headstones.
+Once the design is carved from the stencil, the engravers fill in the crevasses with black litho, so that the lettering stands out against the natural coloring of the stone.
+The uncut portion of the stencil is then removed, and, after the standard final preparations, the granite headstone is ready to be shipped.

 The first step in making bronze headstones is to turn the bronze (which is actually a mixture of copper, tin, lead and zinc) into a liquid that can be poured into molds.
 Blocks of bronze are placed into a large pot and headed to about 2000 degrees, the temperature at which the bronze starts to melt.
-Once melted, the bronze goes into the molds for the headstones and is allowed to cool.
-Next, comes the "chasing" phase, in which workers grind the headstone, removing any imperfections that may appear while the bronze headstones are in the mold.
-Once the bronze headstones have been chased, workers apply several coats of a dark brown paint called oxidation.
+The information that is to be on the marker (which is selected in the layout phase of the order) is made into a mold for the melted bronze to be poured into.
+An artisan takes the outer design mold and inserts and measures all the information to be on the grave marker, including lettering and any selected emblems, by hand.
+Once the mold is prepared, the melted bronze goes into the molds for the headstone and is allowed to cool and set.
+The marker is not to be moved in any way in the setting phase, as it could cause the entire bronze plate to warp.
+Next, comes the "chasing" phase, in which workers grind around the details of the headstone design and information, removing any imperfections that may appear while the bronze headstones are in the mold.
+Once the bronze headstones have been chased, workers apply several coats of a paint, of your color choice, called oxidation.
 Then they rub a solvent around the lettering areas of the headstone.
-This removes some of the paint and creates a contrast between the letters and the dark brown background.
+This removes some of the unwanted paint, which helps create the contrast between the polished letters and design, and the darker background.
 Once the details are complete, a lacquer coating is applied, the bronze is mounted to 4-inch think pieces of granite, and the bronze headstones are ready for shipping.